melexis/submodule-guardian/README.rst

     - Can be configured to allow submodules to be on tags.
     - Can be configured to only consider the latest tag as up-to-date.
 - **Clear Reporting**: Provides a concise status report.
+- **Fix**: When `--fix` is used in dry run mode, submodule are checked out to the latest tag or default branch if possible.

 How it Works